A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models

 \subsubsection{Our Set-up}

 For this application, we follow their work and focus on the decisions of the four main airlines in their analysis (American Airlines, Delta Airlines, Southwest Airlines and United Airlines) and use their same dataset.
 We perform a dimension reduction to resolve near multicollinearity between covariates.
 This reduction is useful because our decomposition-based prediction must include all firm-level covariates in $X_m$ (the covariates $X_{j,m}$ for every $j \neq i$ impact $i$'s entry decision in equilibrium through affecting $j$'s decision to enter).\footnote{In this context there are 8 market-level covariates and 2 variables at the firm-market level.
 They are described in detail in the Online Appendix.
 This generates a total of 16 covariates to be included in the analysis.
-While the parametric estimator is robust to including all 16 covariates due to its additional structure, the performance of the nonparametric estimator is improved with a smaller subset.} We drop three out of eight market level variables (market size, per capita income growth and Dallas market) that lack variation for nonparametric estimation.\footnote{Both market size and per capita income growth appear well predicted by income per capita and market presence (variables that already capture economic performance at the market level and included in the analysis).
+While the parametric estimator is robust to including all 16 covariates due to its additional structure, the performance of the nonparametric estimator is improved with a smaller subset.
+In general, although our identification results are nonparametric, nonparametric estimation can be challenging when the dimensionality of $X$ is large.
+Discretization can aid in estimation, but our identification results do not depend on it.
+Insights from micro theory can be utilized to guide the choice of variables.} We drop three out of eight market level variables (market size, per capita income growth and Dallas market) that lack variation for nonparametric estimation.
+This is motivated both by data considerations, as well as by the theoretical construction of the dropped variables.\footnote{Both market size and per capita income growth appear well predicted by income per capita and market presence (variables that already capture economic performance at the market level and included in the analysis).